Acacia citrinoviridis: Description

 Acacia citrinoviridis is a graceful tree that typically grows to a height of 5–15 m and has a silvery green, greyish green or blue-grey crown.
 It usually has a single trunk with fissured, grey bark on the trunk and larger branches.
 Its phyllodes are narrowly elliptic, mostly 60–120 mm long, 7–13 mm wide and leathery with a central vein, and densely covered with silky hairs at first.
 The flowers are bright yellow and borne in spikes 8–32 mm long on a peduncle 1–7 mm long.
 Flowering occurs from February to August with the main flush in April and May, and the pods are narrowly oblong, 20–120 mm long, 10–15 mm wide, thinly leathery to crust-like and velvety or covered with silky citron-green or silvery white hairs.
 The seeds are black or dark brown, broadly elliptic to almost spherical, 5–6.5 mm in diameter.

 Taxonomy

 Acacia citrinoviridis was first formally described in 1976 by Mary Tindale and Bruce Maslin in the journal Nuytsia from specimens collected by Maslin near the Fortescue River crossing, east of the Millstream homestead in 1972.
 The specific epithet (citrinoviridis) refers to the citron-green hairs on the young shoots and pods of this species.

 Distribution and habitat

 This species of wattle usually grows near creeks and rivers with sandy, rocky beds but also in stony soil away from watercourses.
 It is found from near Shark Bay to the Fortescue River, west to Nanutarra, and west of a line between Marble Bar and Wiluna in the Carnarvon, Gascoyne, Little Sandy Desert, Murchison and Carnarvon, Gascoyne, Little Sandy Desert, Murchison and Pilbara bioregions of Western Australia.

 Conservation status

 Acacia citrinoviridis is listed as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.
+The IUCN lists it as Least Concern.